ABOUT US P.J.DUFFIN'S

 Grass-fed bison are raised in pastures and are never exposed to management practices which include feedlots or feedlot finishing.

 The ideal grass-fed bison diet is approximately 93% grass, 5% forbs (alfalfa, clover, wildflowers etc.), and 2% browse (leaves from woody plants).
 Mineral supplements can be part of their diet, especially over the winter months.
-But under no circumstances are bison fed any grains (corn, wheat, barley, and/or oats).
+On occasion, bison may be fed some oats or other grains as an enticement to move from one pasture to another.
+But under no circumstances are grains (corn, wheat, barley, oats etc.) a staple in the grass-fed bison's diet.
 In addition, best practices protocol does not allow for the use of antibiotics, growth hormones, or chemical parasite control.

 The Tenderest Cuts